 Because The Plant is a production facility, the building generally isn't open to the public.
 However, there are lots of opportunities to visit!
 Be sure to follow The Plant on Facebook to keep current on the many events taking place here.

-For information on tours, farmers markets, and workshops, click on the logo above for Plant Chicago, the 501(c)(3) nonprofit organization that leads educational programming and outreach activities here at The Plant.
+For information on hands-on learning opportunities and monthly markets, click over to Plant Chicago, the 501(c)(3) nonprofit organization that leads educational programming and outreach activities here at The Plant.

 You can also visit Whiner Beer Co.'s taproom; click on the Whiner logo above for their hours and to find out what's on tap.
 Enjoy!